How to use animation in an interactive Shorthand story

 for animations

-For original animations, your images will likely be created in a program like Adobe Photoshop or Illustrator, where you can easily save the animation frames as JPEGs.
+For original animations, your images will likely be created in a program like Adobe Photoshop or Illustrator, where you can easily save the animation frames as simple JPEGs.

 The usual Shorthand image guidelines for optimising media apply.